-ATHABASCA COUNTY OFFICES
+ATHABASCA COUNTY ADMINISTRATION OFFICE

 For those who need to make payments, electronic options are available through your financial institution.
-Our mail drop box is also available to the left of the main entrance doors of the County Admin Building, 3602 – 48 Avenue, Athabasca, AB
+Our mail drop box is also available to the left of the main entrance doors of the County Admin Building, 3602 – 48 Avenue, Athabasca, AB.

 We remain open for telephone and electronic inquiries:

 As of Monday, July 6, 2020, programs are accessible to the public by appointment and pre-registered small groups only.
 This will include the Family Wellness (Diversion) program, Family Centre, Family School Liaison program and the Seniors Advocate.

 Participants and clients will need to answer screening questions, have their temperature checked, as well as use a face mask (adults only) and hand sanitizer (both of which will be provided on site).
 These measures will remain in place to protect staff and members of the public.